-The fire return interval is generally rare (200 to 500 years) and fires are typically stand replacing, Pacific silver fir is a fire avoider, meaning it perishes in fire although the resident seedbank and windblown tree seedlings quickly reestablish.
-Shrubs resprout and pioneering herbaceous species establish on the site post fire.
-Shrubs form a post disturbance phase include vine maple, Douglas maple, Scouler willow, Oregon boxleaf, thinleaf huckleberry, Saskatoon serviceberry, Sitka alder and snowbrush ceanothus.
-Fires on the east side of the continental divide are more frequent due to drier continental climate factors.
-Fire is a rare, large patch disturbance while diseases and insects are frequent, small disturbances that serve to open the tree canopy in patches and include: Annosum and laminated root disease in subalpine fir, Engelmann spruce, Pacific silver fir, Grand fir, western hemlock, mountain hemlock; Indian paint fungus, mistletoe; severe outbreaks with mountain pine beetle (sere lodgepole pine), and the silver fir beetle.
+The fire return interval is generally rare (200 to 500 years) and is stand replacing.
+Pacific silver fir is a fire avoider, meaning it perishes in fire although the resident seedbank and windblown tree seedlings quickly re-establish, shrubs resprout and pioneering herbaceous species establish on the site post-fire.
+Shrubs form a post disturbance phase and include vine maple, Douglas maple, Scouler willow, pachistima, big huckleberry, serviceberry, Sitka alder and snowbrush ceanothus.
+Fires on the east side of the continental divide are more frequent due to the drier continental climate factors.
+Fire is a rare, large patch disturbance while diseases and insects are frequent, small disturbances that serve to open the tree canopy in patches and include, Annosum and laminated root disease in subalpine fir, Engelmann spruce, Pacific silver fir, Grand fir, western hemlock, mountain hemlock, Indian paint fungus, mistletoe, severe outbreaks of mountain pine beetle (in lodgepole pine), and silver fir beetle.
+FIRE